zaza81/protect/README.md

-# ai-safe
+# PROTECT - Protection of Rights and Ownership Through Ethical Content Tracking
-**ai-safe** protecst your copyright from ai.
+**PROTECT** protecst your copyright from ai.
 It is a comprehensive solution for managing access to various types of digital resources (text, video, images, and audio) based on specific criteria such as license type, region, and country.
 It aims to protect and control the usage of content by AI crawlers, ensuring compliance with licensing terms and regional restrictions.

 ## Features